1. What

 Check whether dynamic insert is Yes or No. If it is 'No' set it to 'Yes' in the flexfields screen.
 If it is already set to 'Yes' that means the combination generated is not valid.
 To find out what combination is being generated do the following :

-• Go to category books form and find the account segment value and CCIDs for Asset Cost Account &Asset
+category books form and find the account segment value and CCIDs for Asset

 9. What depreciation methods are supported within Oracle Assets?